conan-io/docs/integrations/cross_platform/yocto.rst

 **In the case that you are using CMake** to create the Conan packages, Yocto injects a toolchain that configures CMake to only search for libraries in the rootpath of the SDK with `CMAKE_FIND_ROOT_PATH <https://cmake.org/cmake/help/v3.0/variable/CMAKE_FIND_ROOT_PATH.html#variable:CMAKE_FIND_ROOT_PATH>`_.
-This is something that has to be patched in order to allow CMake to find libraries in the Conan cache as well:
+This is something that has to be patched to allow CMake to find libraries in the Conan cache as well:

 .. code-block:: cmake
    :caption: *sdk/sysroots/x86_64-pokysdk-linux/usr/share/cmake/OEToolchainConfig.cmake*